Liverpool Plains Shire: Demographics

 Population growth in the Liverpool Plains Shire between the 2006 census and the 2011 census was −0.80 per cent.
 When compared with total population growth of Australia for the same period, being 8.32 per cent, population growth in the Liverpool Plains Shire local government area was significantly lower than the national average.
 The median weekly income for residents within the Liverpool Plains Shire was significantly lower than the national average.

 At the 2011 census, the proportion of residents in the Liverpool Plains Shire local government area who stated their ancestry as Australian or Anglo-Saxon exceeded 88 per cent of all residents (national average was 65.2 per cent).
 In excess of 75% of all residents in the Liverpool Plains Shire nominated a religious affiliation with Christianity at the 2011 census, which was much higher than the national average of 50.2 per cent.
 Meanwhile, as at the census date, compared to the national average, households in the Liverpool Plains Shire local government area had a significantly lower than average proportion (2.1 per cent) where two or more languages are spoken (national average was 20.4 per cent); and a significantly higher proportion (94.5 per cent) where English only was spoken at home (national average was 76.8 per cent).

 Council

 Current composition and election method

-Liverpool Plains Shire Council is composed of seven Councillors elected proportionally as a single ward.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the Council.
-The most recent election was held on 10 September 2016, and the makeup of the Council is as follows:
+Liverpool Plains Shire Council is composed of seven councillors elected proportionally as a single ward.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.

-The current Council, elected in 2016, in order of election, is:
+The current Council, which was elected on 14 September 2024, comprises: